 Renting an RV in Denver gives you a lot of freedom of movement, and if you’d rather stay in one of Denver’s outlying cities, Golden and Aurora are probably your best bets.
 Freedom Road RV Park and Clear Creek RV Park are both just a 20-minute drive from Denver, but more importantly, less than ten minutes from the world-famous Coors Brewery Tour.

 Denver Meadows RV Park in Aurora is just two minutes’ drive from I-225 and ten minutes from retail stores.
 You’re bound to find the perfect place to set up your rental RV in Denver.

 Exploring the City

-As the cultural capital of the Intermountain West, Denver has a lot more to offer than you’d expect from a metro area of less than three million people.
+As the cultural capital of the Intermountain West, Denver has a lot more to offer than you’d expect from a metro area of around three million people.
 The Denver Zoo is one of the most popular attractions, especially with kids, and is home to over 650 species, including elephants, lions, and gorillas.

 If exotic animals and fine craft beer aren’t enough, perhaps you’d like to see what 30 million dollars in cash looks like.
-The Money Museum at the Federal Reserve Branch of Denver has great exhibits about the history of U.S. currency, and you even get a free bag of money when you visit (well, of shredded bills that have been taken out of circulation).
+The Money Museum at the Federal Reserve Branch of Denver has great exhibits about the history of U.S. currency, and you might even get a free bag of money when you visit (well, of shredded bills that have been taken out of circulation).